A SHUTTER MEDIC ® COMPANY

 For two panels, install either two single or one double shutter magnet to the upper section of frame.
 It may be necessary for panel stability to also do the same for the bottom of the shutter panel.
 These would be attached to the shutter frame, or the window sill if no frame is present.

 We sincerely hope this information helps you with your shutter magnet installation.
-If you have any comments or suggestions please let us know.
-We value your input and strive to continuously improve this website.

 COPYRIGHT SHUTTER MEDIC 2015